dramatis/dramatis/README.txt

 == REQUIREMENTS:

 All the specs run on Ruby 1.8.6, 1.9, and JRuby 1.1 on Linux and OS X.
+All the tests rus on Python 2.5 on Linux.

 At least one small example runs on rubinius but the whole spec suite has not been attempted.

-Work on a Python 2.5 port has started.

 == INSTALL:
 == LICENSE: